 Health & Medicine

-Journalist Sanjena Sathian in a July 2 article in the Pittsburgh Post-Gazette, “Study points to downside of spanking children” quotes SMU psychologist George W. Holden about the controversial practice of corporal punishment.
+The independent news provider Indo-Asian News Service in a Jan.
+29 article “Spanking your kids won’t make them disciplined” in The Times of India covered the research of SMU psychologist George W. Holden about the controversial practice of corporal punishment.

 New SMU studies found that brief exposure to the research significantly altered parents’ views of spanking.
 “If we can educate people about corporal punishment, these studies show that we can in a very quick way begin changing attitudes,” said George Holden, SMU psychologist.
 Continue reading

 Reporter Kathleen Raven with the Reuters wire service bureau in New York quoted SMU psychologist George W. Holden about the controversial practice of corporal punishment.
 The article published Jan.
 17, “Physical punishment tied to aggression, hyperactivity.”